AshrithPothuganti/delta-practice/README.md

 # delta-practice
-This is the practice for delta class by apna college
+This is the practice for delta class by apna college.